-Orlando is recognized as the Modeling, Simulation & Training (MS&T) capital of the world – so it is no surprise that I/ITSEC, as the world’s largest MS&T conference, chooses Orlando to host nearly 15,000 industry, academia and government attendees each year.
-Over 300 companies will exhibit at I/ITSEC, over a third of which (93 exhibitors) have a business presence in Orlando.
+Orlando is recognized as the Modeling, Simulation & Training (MS&T) capital of the world – so it is no surprise that I/ITSEC, the world’s largest MS&T conference, chooses Orlando to host nearly 15,000 industry, academia and government attendees each year.
+Over 300 companies will exhibit at I/ITSEC, over a third of which have a business presence in Orlando.

-A large reason that many defense companies choose Orlando is the proximity to the University of Central Florida (UCF), which produces more graduates hired into aerospace and defense companies than any other university in the nation.
-UCF’s Institute for Simulation and Training works closely with Orlando’s MS&T industry and military partners, providing a steady talent pool necessary for taking on large government contracts.
+A large reason that many simulation and defense companies choose to opreate in Orlando is the proximity to UCF, the second largest university in the nation and one of the top engineering schools in the U.S. UCF’s Institute for Simulation and Training works closely with Orlando’s MS&T cluster and military partners, providing a steady talent pool necessary for taking on large government contracts.